-Bizagi presents a user-friendly Deployment Wizard to publish Processes for their execution to the Production environment, through a quick online procedure.
+Bizagi presents a user-friendly Deployment Wizard to publish process versions to the Production environment, through a quick online procedure.

-In this section we will illustrate how to perform a deployment to the Production environment by means of the One-click Deployment featured in Bizagi.
+In this section we explain how to perform a deployment to the Production environment by using the One-Click Deployment feature in Bizagi.

-Before reading this document and launching a deployment to the Production environment, make sure you have read both:
+Before reading this section and launching a deployment to the Production environment, make sure you have read both:

 1. The prerequisites for a deployment.

 2. About Deploying to Test and its Release Candidate option specification.

 In addition to this, make sure you:

 1. Have available the proper license for your production server and the number of supported end users.